Extreme heat

 Part of good heat preparation plans includes putting a plan in place for pets.
 Here are some recommendations from the BC SPCA to help your pets through bouts of extreme heat.

-- Cool Down: Freeze favourite food or treats, such as Kongs, or ice cubes with chicken broth, or try freezing a variety of toys and treats inside one big ice cube.
-Investing in a kiddie pool for your pup and fill of cool water for your furry friend to enjoy and play in.
+• Cool Down: Freeze your pet's favourite food or treats, such as Kongs, or ice cubes with chicken broth or try freezing a variety of toys and treats inside one big ice cube.
+Consider investing in a kiddie pool for your pup and fill with cool water for your furry friend to enjoy and play in.

-- Is your pet ok?
-Ensure your pet is actually having a good time outside in the heat and is able to get out of the sun in a nice shaded area.
+• Check in to see if your pet OK: Ensure your pet is actually having a good time outside in the heat or in your back yard and is able to get out of the sun in a nice shaded area.

-In addition to air-conditioned public spaces and shaded outdoor spaces, Metro Community Drop-In is where individuals can access water, shade, food, and peer-led supports.
+In addition to air-conditioned public spaces and shaded outdoor spaces, Metro Community Drop-In is where people can access water, shade, food and peer-led supports.
 The drop-in site is open Monday to Friday, from 9 a.m. to 3 p.m., and is located at 1262 St. Paul Street.
+The cool spaces listed above are also accessible to everyone.

 Many Kelowna parks and green spaces offer shade where temperatures can be lower than homes without air conditioning.
 View our Parks & Beaches map to find parks near you, or visit one of our three waterparks to help stay cool.